chelseanbr/Whats-In-My-Makeup-Bag/README.md

     * Had over 600 companies, 120 chemicals
 * Was motivated as a cosmetics user to find a safer company

-### Data Source
+#### Data Source
 Chemicals in Cosmetics csv: https://healthdata.gov/dataset/chemicals-cosmetics
  * Downloaded: 2020-04-05

-### Description of Data
+#### Description of Data
-Contains 113,732 rows with fields including cosmetic label names, company/manufacturer names, product categories, reported chemicals, number of reported chemicals for each product, dates of reporting, and dates of product discontinuation or reformulation if available.
+Contains 113,732 rows with fields including cosmetic label names, company/manufacturer names, product categories, reported chemicals, number of reported chemicals for each product, dates of reporting, and dates of product discontinuation or reformulation, if available.

 > ## Question: Do certain companies handle having harmful cosmetic products differently?